Skip to content

 What are the signs of osteoporosis?

-You may not know you have osteoporosis until you have serious signs.
-Signs include frequent broken bones or fractures, low back pain or a hunched back.
-You may also get shorter over time because osteoporosis can cause your vertebrae (the bones in your spine) to collapse.
+You may not know you have osteoporosis until your symptoms are severe.
+Signs include frequent broken bones or fractures, low back pain, or a hunched back.
+You may also get shorter over time due to osteoporosis.
+The condition can cause your vertebrae (the bones in your spine) to collapse.
 These problems tend to occur after a lot of bone calcium has already been lost.

 CAUSES & RISK FACTORS